-Because a twin pregnancy is more complicated than a single pregnancy, health professionals usually recommend specialist antenatal care, rather than shared care or midwife-only care.
+Because a twin pregnancy can be more complicated than a single pregnancy, health professionals usually recommend specialist antenatal care, rather than shared care or midwife-only care.
 If you have any complications, specialist checks can pick them up early, which means they can be treated early.

 You might be advised to see an obstetrician.
-Obstetricians are skilled and experienced in managing mother and baby health problems and complications associated with twin pregnancy.
+Obstetricians are skilled and experienced in providing antenatal care for twin pregnancies.

-Also, health professionals will usually recommend you give birth in a hospital, rather than in a birth centre or at home.
-Hospitals have the back-up facilities you might need for any complications of a twin pregnancy, like premature birth.
+Also, health professionals will usually recommend that you give birth in a hospital, rather than in a birth centre or at home.
+Hospitals have the facilities needed to manage any complications of a twin pregnancy, like premature birth.